GoogleChrome/developer.chrome.com/site/en/docs/webstore/user_data/index.md

 acquisition or sale of assets of the developer.
 All other transfers of personal or sensitive user data are completely prohibited.

 ### 5\.
-What is the “prohibited advertising” element of the limited use requirements?
+What is the "prohibited advertising" element of the limited use requirements?

 Developers are never allowed to use or transfer user data to serve users personalized, re-targeted, or interest-based advertisements.

 ### 6\.
-What is the “prohibited human interaction” element of the limited use requirements?
+What is the "prohibited human interaction" element of the limited use requirements?

 Developers cannot allow humans to read user data.
 For example, a developer with access to a user's data is not allowed to have one of its employees read through a user's emails.
 There are four